silogen/docs/new-silogen-docs/docs/platform-installation/demo-environment.md

+---
+tags:
+  - platform
+  - installation
+  - demo environment
+  - kubernetes
+---

 # Installing a demo environment

 This guide covers the process for installing and configuring a Kubernetes cluster from metal to model in a streamlined manner.

 The demo environment runs on top of Kubernetes platform and includes some necessary Kubernetes platform components for monitoring, secrets management and certificate management.

-The installation process leverages helper tools called **ClusterBloom** and **Cluster Forge** that deploys and configures all necessary platform components, preparing a Kubernetes cluster for executing AI workloads.
+The installation process leverages helper tools called **Cluster Bloom** and **Cluster Forge** that deploy and configure all necessary platform components, preparing a Kubernetes cluster for executing AI workloads.

 ## Prerequisites